goramartin/master-thesis/docs/solutions/experiments/02-modeling-user-study.md

 **Task**

 Your task is to model four data structures based on the domain descriptions listed below.
-There are four domain descriptions.
-For each description, you will create one data structure.
+For each description, you will create one data structure using the Dataspecer tool.
+During the tasks, please, pay attention to the "Add interpreted surroundings" dialog, since you will need to fill in the questionaire questions about the dialog later.
 Please, follow the instructions below.

 **Instructions**